 This is good news.
 Jesus has made the way, opened the way and prepared a place in heaven.
 Will you be among them?
 Will you trust Him to show you the Way and follow Him?

-5 Mar 2020: Tim Stanley, a panellist on BBC Question Time tonight, brought God into the discussion on coronavirus, not as God’s judgment upon mankind but how we should and would respond to the crisis.
+5 Mar 2020: Tim Stanley, a panellist The majority of mankind will be savedon BBC Question Time tonight, brought God into the discussion on coronavirus, not as God’s judgment upon mankind but how we should and would respond to the crisis.
 It is God’s test how we will respond.
 He put it in the context of theology, presumably Roman Catholic theology.
 Could he have read this blogpost or this blog about bringing Christianity into public life?
 Probably not, for Roman Catholic theology is not as hopeful as biblical theology nor this blog.

 10 Mar 2020: what can you do about it?
 Daily Vit D3 helps to reduce the risk of respiratory tract infection, especially in those who are Vit-D deficient.
-The link in this paragraphs explains the initial management of throat infection.
+The link in this paragraph also explains the initial management of throat infection.

 13 Mar 2020: Those countries with poor health services will demonstrate only too forcefully if herd immunity works, while the economic chaos created in the rest of the world will demonstrate which scientific models have worked.
 This global trial will test the various socio-economic models around the world.

 14 Mar 2020: already the Chinese are helping out the Italians in their distress, while the EU abandons Italy.
 The eurozone crisis led to the Italians hoping that the Chinese will buy their bonds.
 The Italians are singing to boost their spirits and build community cohesion.
 The US is starting ‘to look like Italy’.
 How did Italy become Europe’s epicentre when it was the first to implement a travel ban?

 16 Mar 2020: Italian and Spanish solidarity with their healthcare workers.